 Turn back.
 Notice the verbs in these statements.
 They are active, indicating we have turned from our faith and He is entreating us to turn back.

 For if you turn back and cling to the remnant of these nations remaining among you and make marriages with them, so that you associate with them and they with you, know for certain that the Lord your God will no longer drive out these nations before you, but they shall be a snare and a trap for you, a whip on your sides and thorns in your eyes, until you perish from off this good ground that the Lord your God has given you.
 Joshua 23:12-13

 This is “turn back” being used as a forewarning not to return to our previous ways or we will perish as a result.

-Think of all the remnant brought out of Egypt who turned away from their salvation, the rebellion of Korah, we see that their judgment was swift and quite permanent.
+We can think of all the remnant brought out of Egypt who turned away from their salvation, the rebellion of Korah, and we see that their judgment was swift and quite permanent.

 My brothers, if anyone among you wanders from the truth and someone brings him back, let him know that whoever brings back a sinner from his wandering will save his soul from death and will cover a multitude of sins.
 James 5:19-20